-We also compare the performance of our methods as a function of how much time a question has been open.
-As expected, the closer we are to the resolution date, the better \emph{all} aggregation methods perform.
-However, our methods converge to the correct solution faster.
-Figure~\ref{fig:brier_time} shows the average Brier score across all questions as a function of time.
+We also compare the performance of our methods as a function of how much time a question has been open, shown in Figure~\ref{fig:brier_time}.
 We normalize the progress in the forecast period as 0 to 1 and calculate the average Brier score across all questions along with the forecast progress.
-We use 100 bins and the results are smoothed with Gaussian kernel, sigma = 5.
-Figure~\ref{fig:brier_time} shows the average Brier score across all questions along with the forecast progress, for each method.
-As expected, the longer a question is being open (i.e., closer to the resolution date), all the aggregation methods perform better.
-However, we observed that our models quickly reduce their Brier score at the early stages of the question, and its overall Brier score is also lower.
-The insight is our model could learn to find similarities between questions and forecasters, so when a new question arrives, it could quickly find the right forecasters to trust.
+We use 100 bins, and the results are smoothed with Gaussian kernel, sigma = 5.

+As expected, the closer to the resolution date, the better \emph{all} aggregation methods perform.
+However, we observed that our Anchor attention model quickly reduce its Brier score at the early stages of the question, and its overall Brier score is also lower.
+The insight is that our model can learn to find similarities between questions and forecasters, so when a new question arrives, it can quickly find the right forecasters to trust.